Skip to main content

 Debugging Context

 retestr.ai provides rich context to help you diagnose why a test failed.
+To reduce visual noise for non-technical users, some of these technical details are collapsed by default.

 • Repro Scripts: Click "Copy Repro Script" to get a standalone Playwright script that reproduces the exact failure state locally.